 When a voyage goes outside the area or fairway for which the pilot exemption certificate is valid, the NCA immediately receives an automatic notification from the system.
 In such an event, the NCA contacts the captain on board the vessel in question and asks for an explanation of what happened.

-“Usually, there’s a natural explanation where the captain has made a sound nautical assessment, but there are also cases where the compulsory pilotage has been deliberately ignored,” Haugsnes says.
+“Usually, there’s a natural explanation where the captain has made a sound nautical assessment, but there are also cases where the compulsory pilotage has been deliberately ignored,” says Senior Advisor Tommy Haugsnes at the Norwegian Coastal Administration.

 Such incidents are registered as violations of the compulsory pilotage regulations, and the official reaction will depend on the gravity of the case.
 The NCA is authorized to issue fines and/or revoke pilot exemption certificates.